signmotion/thematic_names/README.md

 on the English language (now).
 You can easily add your own language.
 See enum `SupportedLanguage`.

-To generate unique names, the name generator `Names` adds a number to the name each time it reaches 1000 names.
+To generate unique names, the name generator `ThematicNames` adds a number to the name each time it reaches 1000 names.

 ## Examples

-Get a set of 1000 unique volcano names:
+Get a set of base 1000 unique volcano names:

 ```dart
 final names = Names.volcanos();